 Stratasan’s Physician Patterns platform provides marketing, business development, strategic planning, and physician relations teams across the country with valuable data regarding physician referral patterns.
 Physician liaisons are able to use this data to identify physician-to-physician referrals, from both an inbound and outbound perspective.
 Knowing where physicians are receiving and sending their patients helps physician liaisons identify physician’s referral patterns, patient interactions, facility loyalties and healthcare system connections.
 This quick and easy-to-use software allows physician liaisons to spend more time in the field, focusing on building meaningful relationships with physicians.
 Developing meaningful relationships with physicians drives more patient referrals to your hospital, in turn, increasing your revenue.

 Until just recently, Physician Patterns showed referral patterns between two physicians within a 30-day window.
 A recent update now displays these patterns within a 60-day window.

 The previous methodology assumed that a patient saw provider A and provider B within 30 days.
 Unfortunately, as we’ve seen in this post, patients are often unlikely to be seen by provider B within such a short time frame.

-As the healthcare system has evolved and longer wait times have become the reality, Physician Pathway has expanded to more closely match how our health system operates.
-The goal of a physician referral tool, such as Physician Pathway, is to provide more comprehensive data on physician referrals, conveying an accurate picture of a patient’s referral journey.
+As the healthcare system has evolved and longer wait times have become the reality, Physician Patterns has expanded to more closely match how our health system operates.
+The goal of a physician referral tool, such as Physician Patterns, is to provide more comprehensive data on physician referrals, conveying an accurate picture of a patient’s referral journey.
 The switch from the 30-day to the 60-day physician referral window will allow physician liaisons to enhance their relationships with local physicians, driving more patient referrals to their hospital, increasing volume for their product lines, and achieving impactful strategic growth.